saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 #### Variable Types

-We investigate the variable types in the dataset to see if they are accurate or need to be changed.The outputs below indicate that all of the variable types in all three datasets are correct.
+We investigate the variable types in the dataset to see if they are accurate or need to be changed.
+The outputs below indicate that all of the variable types in all three datasets are correct.

 **Dataset 1 - jobs\_gender**